annabush092/SyncedIn-frontend/README.md

   done - Add time stamps to posts so they're displayed newest on the top

+  Allow users to add instruments if they are not in the list yet

   Expand NewUserForm and EditUserForm to add genre/skills.

+  window.scrollTo(0, 0) in componentDidMount() ensures all pages load scrolled to the top of the page

 Refactoring/fixing not priority: